COGS121G/Assignment2/README.md

 #Justification of design decisions

 Bootstrap theme: We wanted to use a simple yet informative design that had a nice header image (aesthetically pleasing) and Bootstrap has templates for doing so.

-The Bootstrap theme also came with extra .js files.
+Interactive bar chart (d3 and d3tips): We chose this graph to visualize our data because it was intuitive to understand and easy to compare between the different regions.
+It also provides an accurate and understandable representation of our data.
+Police officers can clearly see which areas contain the most crime and can easily compare each of the regions.
+If a user wants to find more precise information, they can simply hover over each bar.
+This gives the users more accurate information, but only if they want to see it.

 #Contributions
-Amr: Made the d3 look prettt.
+Amr: Made the d3 look pretty.
 Worked on the website.
 Andrew: bootstrap work, heuristics/readme
 David: Finished part 1b and helped people get up to pace with the SQL side of things.
 Worked on foundation SQL and d3.js here and there--formatting and adding specificity to the querry.
 Jean: Added SQL query and integrated into the bar chart in index.js.
 Also included added functionality on mouseover.
 Worked with d3 and SQL